JoseEscobarBendezu/JoseEscobarBendezu/README.md

 - 👋 Hi, I’m @JoseEscobarBendezu
 - 👀 I’m interested in IA
 - 🌱 I’m currently learning vue components
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on typescripts frameworks
-- 📫 How to reach me ...
+- 📫 How to reach me [@JoseEscobarBen](https://twitter.com/JoseEscobarBen)

 <!---
 JoseEscobarBendezu/JoseEscobarBendezu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.